-- public officer's name and daytime phone number - · public officer's written or digital signature - declaration date on the PDF version, select the date in the dropdown box next to Date.
+- public officer's name and daytime phone number - public officer's written or digital signature - declaration date in the PDF version, write the date in the box next to Date.

 Signing the declaration

 If you are lodging by mail the public officer must sign the printed schedule.